 Family caregivers take on huge responsibilities that can be overwhelming, stressful and exhausting — not to mention challenging financially.
 Many juggle family caregiving duties while working full- or part-time jobs; some are still raising families.

-Nearly 70 percent of family caregivers use their own money to care for loved ones — paying for transportation, home modifications, medications, assistive technology and more.
+Seventy-eight percent of family caregivers use their own money to care for loved ones — paying for transportation, home modifications, medications, assistive technology and more.

 In order to help their loved ones, family caregivers often risk their own health and financial security.
 They tap into their savings accounts, delay or stop saving for their future, and neglect their own health care.